-Ever wonder what are the best beginner woodworking tools?
+Ever wonder what are the best woodworking tools for beginners?
 Today, I’m sharing the top 5 best beginner tools for DIYers!

 It can be frustrating to see all these DIY projects on Pinterest you want to tackle only to realize you need tons of tools that, as a beginner woodworker or beginner DIYer, you just don’t have.
 So, instead of going out and buying a ton of new tools, you just don’t do the project.
 Bummer!